Martin-ITT/MS3-Code_Institute/Readme.md

 - view popular latin quotes and their authors
 - create and delete an account
-- trust this page where my data will be stored securly
+- trust this page where my data will be stored securely
 - log in and log out
-- add, edit and delete my favourite qoutes
+- add, edit and delete my favourite quotes
 - display a quote of the day
 - display my favourite quotes
 - easy navigation menu
 - responsive design for mobile devices
+- have the quotes sorted by name, popularity etc...

 As a website owner I would like to:

  - admin account to be able manage details of authors
  - attract users with intuitive design
- - have the quotes sorted according user needs - name, popularity etc...
+ - hide inappropriate content

 ## 1.2 Scope